 Lifestyle choices may help prevent type 2 diabetes, but they cannot prevent type 1.
 There is also currently no cure, but there are ways to manage the disease.

-The symptoms of type 1 diabetes usually appear over a few days to weeks.
-They include:
+The symptoms of type 1 diabetes usually appear over a

 - increased hunger and thirst